zilliztech/zdoc/docs/tutorials/payment-billing/subscribe-by-adding-credit-card.md

     - **Postal Code**

-All fields listed above are mandatory.
-Once you have filled out all required fields, the **Update** button will be activated.
-Click on **Update** to update your payment method.
+All fields above are mandatory.
+Upon completion, the **Update** button will be activated, allowing you to save your payment method.

 ### **Switch to AWS Marketplace subscription**{#switch-to-aws-marketplace-subscription}

-If you want to change your payment method from a credit card to AWS Marketplace subscription, you can directly visit AWS Marketplace and subscribe to Zilliz Cloud services.
-Please refer to [Subscribe on AWS Marketplace](./subscribe-on-aws-marketplace) for more details.
+For those who prefer to transition from a credit card payment method to an AWS Marketplace subscription, visit the AWS Marketplace and subscribe to Zilliz Cloud services.
+Reference our guide on [Subscribing on AWS Marketplace](https://chat.openai.com/c/0b1274aa-d87a-4104-9a5f-b0daeb3fee59#) for detailed instructions.

-Once you have successfully subscribed on AWS Marketplace, your original payment credit card will be automatically replaced by AWS Marketplace subscription.
-You can check out your current payment method in your billing overview.
+Upon successful subscription via AWS Marketplace, your existing credit card information will be automatically replaced.
+You can verify the update in your **Billing Overview** page.

 :::info Notes

-It may take a few minutes for the change of payment method to be reflected in the billing overview.
+Please allow a few minutes for the billing overview to reflect the changes.

 :::

+## Remove payment credit card{#remove-payment-credit-card}

+Currently, Zilliz Cloud does not support removing payment credit card on the web console.
+Should you need to remove a linked credit card, please contact us and submit a ticket at the Zilliz Cloud [support portal](https://support.zilliz.com/hc/en-us).

 ## Related topics{#related-topics}